Webpage created: August 27, 2019

 In January 1906 there were 123 Constables in the Plymouth Borough Force, all of whom worked an 8 hour day and were allowed 10 days leave of absence a year.
 Their wages ranged from £1 3s 6d per week for the 41 8th class Constables to £1 12s 3d per week for the 15 1st class officers.
 The highest paid Constables were those with "2 badges", who received £1 13s 6d a week.
 But if they were sick or off work due to an accident they found an amount deducted from their wages per day.
 The 7th and 8th class lost 1 shilling a day; the 6th, 5th and 4th class Constables lost 1s 1d per day; and those from the 3rd class upwards lost 1s 2d per day.

 Also in January 1906 the Council's Watch Committee approved the purchase of clothing for the officers.
-The summer helmets for the Constables came from Messrs Christy & Company at a cost of 4s 5d each: they had previously cost 4s 11½d.
-Messrs Pearson, Huggins & Company supplied tunics at a cost of 19s 10d each: they had previously cost £1 3s 11d each.
-The same Company supplied the "S" trousers (summer trousers?) at a cost of 11 shillings each (previously 9s 8d) while Messrs H Lotery & Company supplied "W" trousers (winter ones?) at 9s 7d each (previously 9s 3d).
-Caps for the Inspectors cost 13s 6d each from Messrs Christy & Company while the Superintendent was supplied with a suit costing £3, and a pair of trousers costing 16s 6d, both from Messrs S Stidston & Company.
+The summer helmets for the Constables came from Messrs Christy and Company at a cost of 4s 5d each: they had previously cost 4s 11½d.
+Messrs Pearson, Huggins and Company supplied tunics at a cost of 19s 10d each: they had previously cost £1 3s 11d each.
+The same Company supplied the "S" trousers (summer trousers?) at a cost of 11 shillings each (previously 9s 8d) while Messrs H Lotery and Company supplied "W" trousers (winter ones?) at 9s 7d each (previously 9s 3d).
+Caps for the Inspectors cost 13s 6d each from Messrs Christy & Company while the Superintendent was supplied with a suit costing £3, and a pair of trousers costing 16s 6d, both from Messrs S Stidston and Company.

 East Stonehouse was transferred from the Devon County Constabulary to Plymouth Borough Police Force on November 8th 1914 and with it one Inspector, two Sergeants and 15 Constables.

 Mr Sowerby, who had been appointed Chief Constable and Chief Fire Officer in 1892, retired on March 31st 1917.
-He was, therefore, the senior officer during the amalgamation of the Plymouth force with that of Devonport and with the Stonehouse District of the Devon Constabulary.
+He was, therefore, the senior officer during the amalgamation of the Plymouth force with that of Devonport and with the East Stonehouse District of the Devon Constabulary.
 During his time in charge he had introduced women in to the Special Constables, whose main duty was to look after the morals of young girls in the streets at night.
-Mr Sowerby was succeeded by Mr Herbert Hards Sanders, who had previously been a Divisional Detective-Inspector at New Scotland Yard.
+Mr Sowerby was succeeded by Mr Herbert Hards Sanders (1873-1941), who had previously been a Divisional Detective-Inspector at New Scotland Yard.